FRRouting/frr/doc/user/bgp.rst

    with lower holdtime less than configured minimum holdtime.
    When this command is not set, minimum holdtime does not work.

+.. clicmd:: bgp tcp-keepalive (1-65535) (1-65535) (1-30)

+   This command allows user to configure TCP keepalive with new BGP peers.
+   Each parameter respectively stands for TCP keepalive idle timer (seconds), interval (seconds), and maximum probes.
+By default, TCP keepalive is disabled.

 Displaying Information about Peers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^